-All non-school materials distributed under these circumstances must be removed from district property immediately following the event at which the materials are distributed.
+All nonschool materials distributed under these circumstances must be removed from district property immediately following the event at which the materials are distributed.

-Dress and Grooming
+Dress and Grooming (All Grade Levels)

 The district's dress code teaches grooming and hygiene, prevents disruption, and minimizes safety hazards.
-Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the 2021-2022 Dickinson ISD Dress Expectations approved by the board.
+Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the 2020-2021 Dickinson ISD Dress Expectations approved by the board.

-If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school and return to the classroom.
-If the problem cannot be corrected at school, the principal will work with the student and parent to obtain an acceptable change of clothing for the student in a way that minimizes loss of instructional time.

-Repeated or severe offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct.
+If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school.
+If not corrected, the student may be assigned to in-school suspension for the remainder of the day, until the problem is corrected, or until a parent or designee brings an acceptable change of clothing to the school.
+Repeated offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct.